smittyvanilli/Neovim-from-scratch/README.md

 Add NVim-Tree, an improved file explorer.
 Disclaimer: there were lots of fixes I had to do to get his working!

-Added buffers / tabs, like in VSCode / Atom.
+Add buffers / tabs, like in VSCode / Atom.

+Add ability to lint / error-check your files using external methods and LSP.

 The following is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)